 - Returning the land.
-This is the most publicised, but it is simply one of the possible options.
-(For example, Motueka Parish struggled to find an appropriate way of returning land.) - Compensation.
-This will probably take the form of a cash grant, perhaps from the sale of land.

-[For example, Rangiora Parish sold a redundant property and made a gift of a proportion of the proceeds to the Tuahiwi Marae.] - Return from rental.
-This provides an ongoing sum which maintains the relationship and recognises the situation.
-(For example, the Hamilton Methodist Trust gives a percentage of its rental income to Te Taha Māori.) - A ritual act.
-This might happen in your worship or with the local Māori people, expressing regret for the past and commitment to the future. - Public acknowledgement of past injustice.
-This could be similar to the previous, but is intentionally public and with a focus on acknowledgement of the injustice.
-(For example, this is what took place in relation to Te Aro Park in Wellington.)
+This is the most publicised, but it is simply one of a number of possible options, remembering that it is not always possible to return particular pieces of land.
+In 1992, land gifted for a parsonage was handed back to Ngā Hau e Whā Marae, Tuakau.
+Similarly, land gifted for a parsonage in Waima was returned to the two whānau involved, the Hohepa and Neho whānau 1998. - Compensation.
+This may take the form of a cash grant, perhaps from the sale of land.
+Rangiora Parish sold a redundant property and made a gift of a proportion of the proceeds to the Tuahiwi Marae.
+In the Franklin District, a portion of the proceeds from a land sale has been gifted to Ngāti Tamaoho, who are dedicating these funds to education scholarships. - Return from rental.
+This provides an ongoing sum that maintains the relationship and recognises the situation.
+The Hamilton Methodist Trust has, in the past, given a percentage of its rental income to Te Taha Māori. - A ritual act.
+This might happen in your worship or with the local Māori people, expressing regret for the past and commitment to the future in partnership. - Public acknowledgement of past injustice.
+This could be like the previous example but is intentionally public and with a focus on the acknowledgement of the injustice.
+(For example, this is what took place in relation to Te Aro Park in Wellington, 2007)